Brysonleeward/PDF-In-Browser-Rendering/Documentation/Development.md

   - To duplicate the development environment you will need:
     - Microsoft Visual Studio
     - HTML/Javascript knowledge / skill

-There is currently no specific folder structure we are following.
-The project isn't advanced enough yet to require specific organization.

 The files listed under Development Environment --> Back End are required to be able to work with pdfium.
 - PdfiumSharp is a C#/.Net wrapper that allows for C# development.
 It provides functionality to open, load,